galaxyproject/galaxy-hub/content/community/sig/image-analysis/index.md

 ---
 description: "If you need to extract quantitative information from images and want to make your workflows reusable, this community is for you."
 autotoc: true
-title: "iMAGE-NET – Image Analysis Network in Galaxy"
+title: "Image Analysis Community in Galaxy"
 ---

 <slot name="/community/sig/common_linkbox" />

-# Welcome to iMAGE-NET – Image Analysis Network in Galaxy!
+Welcome to the Image Analysis Community in Galaxy!

 Image analysis bridges multiple disciplines, and this community gathers researchers and developers from diverse scientific fields to share knowledge, tools, and workflows.

 ## Community goals

 Our primary goals are to:
 * **Coordinate efforts** across the Galaxy ecosystem to reduce redundancy in tools, workflows, and training.